Novosibirsk Chocolate Factory

 Novosibirsk Chocolate Factory is a factory in Oktyabrsky District of Novosibirsk.
 It was founded in 1942.
 The factory is part of the United Confectioners Holding.

 History

 The factory was created on the basis of evacuated department of Odessa Confectionery Factory in 1942.
+The construction of the factory was mainly carried out by women, future factory workers, who later mastered the confectionery specialty.